Vaibhavee89/Inquiro/Readme.md

-# AI-Powered Research Assistant — Full Project
+# AI-Powered Research Assistant

-**What this is**

-A complete, full-stack reference implementation of an AI-powered research assistant that:
+A complete, full-stack implementation of an AI-powered research assistant that:

 * accepts a research topic or query
 * fetches recent papers from arXiv and Semantic Scholar